Bullying and Cyberbullying

 Educate your child about bullying.
 Your child may not understand how hurtful and damaging their behavior can be.
 Foster empathy and awareness by encouraging your child to look at their actions from the victim’s perspective.
 Remind your child that bullying and cyberbullying can have serious legal consequences.

 Set limits with technology.
-Let your child know you’ll be monitoring their use of computers, tablets, smartphones, email, and text messaging.
+Let your child know that you’ll be monitoring their use of computers, tablets, smartphones, email, and text messaging.
 If necessary, remove access to technology until behavior improves.

 Establish consistent rules of behavior.
 Make sure your child understands your rules and the punishment for breaking them.
 Children may not think they need discipline, but a lack of boundaries sends a signal that the child is unworthy of the parents’ time, care, and attention.